-A great use of that Halloween candy is to remind our troops that they’re not forgotten!
+A great use of that Halloween candy is to donate it for care packages that get sent to our troops, wounded veterans and other first responders!
 You can thank our troops, make someone’s day, share your candy and even get a tax deduction.
 You only need to bring your candy to your local drop off location.

 Ways you can help:

 Donate leftover candy (but please don’t include pixy stix or powdery candy – they don’t ship well).
 Here are places that will accept your candy:

 You can ship your excess candy to Move America Forward, a nonprofit that provides care packages and letters to U.S. troops deployed around the world.
 You can also send Move America Forward letters for troops, toothbrushes and toothpaste.
 Their mailing address is:

 “Halloween Candy Buyback”

 Move America Forward